 You can catch Certain Woman of an Age at Jane Mallett Theatre in Toronto on the following dates: Sept.
 19, 7:30 p.m.
 Sept.
 20, 7:30 p.m.
 Sept.
 21, 7:30 p.m.
 Sept.
 22, 2 p.m. (matinee)

-Here, in recognition of Mental Health Week in Canada, we revisit our cover story (Sept.
+Here, in recognition of Trudeau’s efforts to raise awareness of mental health issues, as well as the eradicating the stigma around getting help, we revisit our cover story (Sept.
 2016) “Maggie’s Moment.”

 Her final words were the most telling.
 Margaret Trudeau was in a Toronto hotel room, hugging me goodbye.
 She was wearing a blue suit, hip white brogues and a (signed) scarf Michelle Obama gave her.
 Her eyes were bright blue.
 Heading for the door, she tossed this over her shoulder: “Please don’t make a fool of me.”

 Margaret Joan Sinclair Trudeau Kemper hasn’t spent 50 years in public life for nothing.
 She knows that she’s candid, and that candour can get her into trouble.
 She flirts, even with women.
 She casts her eyes up, charmingly.
 She whispers words for dramatic emphasis and erupts in frequent peals of laughter.
 Her sentences are dense tangles; a single one might encompass four topics and time periods.
 Yet quotable phrases flutter from them like cherry petals.
 In the last 90 minutes, she’d called Barack Obama “a flirt” and Mick Jagger “an arrogant asshole.”
 She admitted that, often, she speaks aloud to her son Michel, who died in November 1998, and she cried unapologetically.
 (We both cried.)